cywusky/TestDag/README.md

 1. Choose ``` dcoker_ecs_ecr_template_demo ```
 1. Turn **On** button for ``` dcoker_ecs_ecr_template_demo ```.
 Then click **Trigger DAG**.
 1. You can choose **Graph View** to monitor the 3 subprocesses in a DAG.
-1. After all of the three subprocess succeed, you can verify whether a Docker image is pushed to ECR, and an ECS task is created via AWS concole.
+1. After all of the three subprocesses succeed, you can verify whether a Docker image is pushed to ECR, and an ECS task is created via AWS console.

-* Go to ECR: check if the Repository``` fst-airflow/dev/demo ``` exisits
+* Go to ECR: check if the Repository ``` fst-airflow/dev/demo ``` exists.
-* Click ``` fst-airflow/dev/demo ``` repository, verify if a Docker image exisit.
+* Click ``` fst-airflow/dev/demo ``` repository, verify if a Docker image exists.
-* Go to ECS: under Task Definitions, choose *airflow*
+* Go to ECS: under Task Definitions, choose *airflow* and verify if a new task is created.
+* Go to ECS: choose **Clusters**.
+Choose fargate cluster.
+* Click **Tasks** tab, verify if there is a Task with Task definition starting with *airflow*.
+You can moinotor the task status.

 ## How to Use the Template Files and Run Transformation on Airflow
 1. Create a ```Dockerfile```